zeniusco/n8n-server-setup/README.md

 -   You can restore this file on any PostgreSQL server using `psql` to recover all n8n data.

-### 11C.
-Monitor and Restart n8n and PostgreSQL Containers
+### F. Monitor and Restart n8n and PostgreSQL Containers

 - Job Name: `n8n container monitor`
 - Command: